wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

    * https://github.com/membraneframework/beamchmark
    <br /><br />

+BEAM for Erlang is like JVM for Java.

 WhatsApp is using it.
 Also Pinterest.

-> Elixir and Erlang compile to the same bytecode.

 Erlang BEAM runs backbone switches with 500-600 gigabits throughput per each in eighties with like 10-20 milliseconds of downtime per year.
 They actually originally written software for those switches in C++ (few years of hundreds of devs work) but it crashed with like few dozen simultaneous calls, so that project was a huge failure and then <a target="_blank" href="https://www.wikiwand.com/en/Joe_Armstrong_(programmer)">Joe Armstrong</a>'s team of THREE devs written software in Erlang in few months and it was huge success.
 It was basically the first production-level implementation of CSP actor model concurrency.